Ginkgo

 yellow ginkgo leaves

 This unique plant is a native of China and is the last living species in the order Ginkgoales.
-The Ginkgo or Maidenhair tree is considered a living fossil and is one of the oldest tree species still around in the world today.
-This tree is known for its unusual fan shaped leaves that turn a brilliant yellow/gold in the fall and pale gray bark.
-In terms of yellow fall color this tree is second to none though the color can be short lived.
-If you are looking for a tough tree that will withstand storms, poor soils and is virtually pest free the Ginkgo is the tree for you.
-The one downside is that the Ginkgo can be slow growing to its maximum height of 75’ or so.
+The Ginkgo or Maidenhair tree is considered a living fossil and one of the oldest tree species.
+This tree is known for its unusual fan-shaped leaves that turn a brilliant yellow/gold and pale gray bark in the fall.
+This tree is second to none in terms of yellow fall color, though the color can be short-lived.
+If you are looking for a tough tree that will withstand storms, poor soils, and is virtually pest-free, the Ginkgo is the tree for you.
+The one downside is that the Ginkgo is slow-growing to its maximum height of 75’ or so.
 Use this tree as a lawn tree or as a street tree.
-If you want to plant a ginkgo be sure you purchase a male tree as the females have small round tan to orange fruit that has a truly noxious smell similar to dog poop.
-Any cultivars grown on the market now are males so purchase a cultivar not a seedling, The fruit is not eaten by wildlife so avoid a female Ginkgo for use in any landscape.
-There are several cultivars on the market including ‘Autumn Gold’, ‘Fastigiata’, ‘Princeton Sentry’, and ‘Lakeview’.
-If you have space for a tree to grow, want gorgeous fall color, and want a tough tree that will handle most conditions consider planting a Ginkgo in your yard.
+If you want to plant a ginkgo, be sure you purchase a male tree as the females have small round tan to orange fruit that has a truly noxious smell similar to dog poop.
+Any cultivars grown on the market now are males, so purchase a cultivar, not a seedling; the fruit is not eaten by wildlife, so avoid a female Ginkgo for use in any landscape.
+Several cultivars are on the market, including ‘Autumn Gold,’ ‘Fastigiata,’ ‘Princeton Sentry,’ and ‘Lakeview.’
+If you have space for a tree to grow, want gorgeous fall color, and like a tough tree that will handle most conditions, consider planting a Ginkgo in your yard.

 MG Logo